-The Danish data collection covering the processing industry is based on data from the Account Statistics and the Industry Commodity Statistics collected by Statistics Denmark.
-In collaboration with Statistics Denmark, data from the Industrial Commodity- and Account Statistics are combined to make sure that all enterprises processing fish are covered by this data collection and to comply with the data variables listed in Table 11 in European Commission (2016) EC 2016/1251 of 12 July 2016.
+The Danish fish processing industry is defined by the Business Register using NACE code 10.20.
+The Danish data collection is based on data from the Account Statistics and the Industry Commodity Statistics collected by Statistics Denmark.
+In collaboration with Statistics Denmark, data from the Industrial Commodity- and Account Statistics are combined to make sure that all enterprises processing fish are covered by this data collection and to comply with the data variables listed in the Commission implementation decision (EU) 2016/1251 (EU-MAP), Table 11.